astronomer/docs/software/install-airgapped.md

     kubectl -n astronomer create secret generic private-root-ca --from-file=cert.pem=./private-root-ca.pem
     ```

-    Before you run this command, keep the following in mind:

 2. Add `<secret name>` to the list of secret names contained in `global.privateCaCerts` in `values.yaml`: